taurus-org/taurus/doc/source/devel/core_tutorial.rst

 See :mod:`taurus.core.tango` for a more exhaustive description and more examples related to Tango.

-The following are some examples for the :mod:`taurus.core.evaluation` scheme.
+The following are some examples for the :mod:`taurus.core.evaluation` scheme:

 An evaluation attribute that generates an array of dimensionless random values when read: